GoCheatsheet/fgg/README.md

 Simply extract the contents of the zip (including the ANTLR library) directly into the `src` directory of your Go workspace (i.e., `$GOPATH/src`).

-  * Then inside the `oopsla20-91/fgg` directory just extracted, the following command should work:
+  * Then in the `oopsla20-91/fgg` directory just extracted, the following command should work:

     `go run oopsla20-91/fgg -eval=-1 -v fg/examples/oopsla20/fig1/functions.go`